projectsesame/sesame/design/ratelimit-design.md

 ## Abstract

-This document proposes a design for supporting Envoy's L7 local and global rate limiting capabilities in Contour.
+This document proposes a design for supporting Envoy's L7 local and global rate limiting capabilities in Sesame.

 ## Background